Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 - **PENDING** (befor the value is available) ---> (async task) ---> **SETTELED** (asynchronous task finished) ---> **FULFILLED** (_succes_ the value is now availabe) --- _OR_ --- **REJECTED** (an error happend)

 - Pending: I buy a lottery ticket and wait for the draw to happen.
 The Promise is in a Pending state, meaning it has not yet been resolved or rejected.Pending (waiting for the draw)
-- Fulfilled (you win the lottery): The draw happens, and your numbers match the winning numbers.
-The Promise is Fulfilled, and the winning amount is resolved.Fulfilled (you win the lottery)
+- Fulfilled (I win the lottery): The draw happens, and my numbers match the winning numbers.
+The Promise is Fulfilled, and the winning amount is resolved.Fulfilled (I win the lottery)
-- Rejected (you don't win the lottery): The draw happens, and your numbers don't match the winning numbers.
-The Promise is Rejected, and an error message is returned.Rejected (you don't win the lottery)
+- Rejected (I don't win the lottery): The draw happens, and my numbers don't match the winning numbers.
+The Promise is Rejected, and an error message is returned.Rejected (I don't win the lottery)

 ## Consuming promises